Challenges in Restructuring Community-based Moderation: Background

-Although Orlikowski and Gash's work laid the important groundwork and was deeply influential in early CSCW scholarship in various settings, their work was focused on firms and organizations with centralized governance models.
-As it has moved away from the study of ``work'' into social computing research and online communities, contemporary social computing scholarship has sometimes struggled to engage with this important work.
+Although Orlikowski and Gash's work laid important groundwork and was deeply influential in early CSCW scholarship in various settings, their work was focused on firms and organizations with centralized governance models.
 We join \citet{kiene2019technological} in exploring how these classic perspectives can be applied to community-based moderation in peer production communities.
-While \citeauthor{kiene2019technological} explores the role of user innovation in deploying new moderation solutions for the platform, we aim to conduct a study that is similar, in some respects, to Orlikowski and Gash's classic study on notes---but in the context of community-based moderation and and polycentric governance.
-In that these contexts are very different than Orlikowski and Gash's settings, we seek to understand how their theory plays out differently and how it might be updated to reflect the specific challenges of these important social computing tools in these important social computing contexts.
+While \citeauthor{kiene2019technological} explores the role of user innovation in deploying new moderation solutions, we conduct a study that is similar, in some respects, to Orlikowski and Gash's classic study on Lotus Notes---but in the context of community-based moderation and community-based governance.
+In this different context, we seek to understand to what degree their theory applies and how it might be updated to reflect the specific challenges of deploying social computing tools in these new, less formal settings.